LukeWinikates/orbi-exporter/README.md

 * `original_metric_name`: the name of the source JavaScript variable for this metric from the `RST_statistic.htm` page
 * `host`: the ip address of the router (the same value as `ORBI_HOST`)
-* `component`: the network within the router for which the metric applies (values: "LAN", "WAN", "backhaul", "wifi-2.4Ghz", "wifi-5Ghz")
+* `component`: the network within the router to which the metric applies (values: "LAN", "WAN", "backhaul", "wifi-2.4Ghz", "wifi-5Ghz")

 ### Components